Welding-ductile-iron

 Three distinct regions are formed by Welding-ductile-iron, namely the fusion zone, the partially melted zone, and the heat affected zone (HAZ).
 Unless cared for properly, the welds are prone to cracking in all the three regions.

-Within the fusion zone, the molten casting and the deposited filler metal can mix freely affecting the dilution extent.
 Some of the carbon will enter into the weld pool to the effect that mechanical properties may suffer when dilution by the casting is excessive.

 As with any base material, the success of Welding-ductile-iron depends on suitable equipment, correct procedures, skilled and qualified welders, and effective quality control procedures.